pinellolab/CRISPR_Pipeline/download_development/README.md

 # IGVF single-cell Perturb-seq Pipeline Data Downloader

-This toolkit provides a two-step workflow to generate per-sample metadata and download the corresponding files from the [IGVF Data Portal](https://data.igvf.org) for Perturb-seq pipelines.
+This toolkit provides a two-step workflow to generate per-sample metadata and download the corresponding files from the [IGVF data portal](https://data.igvf.org) for Perturb-seq pipelines.

 ---